MinaProtocol/mina/rfcs/0042-node-status-collection.md

 [protocol]: #protocol

-1. Node submits a payload to the backend using `POST /submit`
+1. Node submits a payload to the backend using `POST /submit` every 5 slots
 2. Server saves the request
 3. Server replies with `200` with `{"status": "OK"}` if the payload is valid